 Regulated exchange from the Winklevoss twins

 Gemini’s only supported fiat currency is US dollars, and it trades Bitcoin, Ethereum and Zcash.
-Gemini does not charge deposit or withdrawal fees, and levies a low flat rate of 0.25% for trades, to both the buyer and the seller.
+Gemini does not charge deposit or withdrawal fees, and has a 1% fee (depending on your 30 day trading volume - thee fee will go down as your trading volume increases) for trades, to both the buyer and the seller.

 Another advantage of Gemini is that it’s a New York state limited liability trust company, and is regulated by New York’s Department of Financial Services.
 Close proximity to the Wall Street financial markets allows the company to easily provide a bridge from more traditional investments to newer cryptocurrency markets, for both individual and institutional investors.

 Gemini is also notable in that it accepts ACH transfers for fast access to money for trades.
 A potential downside is that the interface is not particularly novice-friendly.
 In September 2018, Gemini launched a stablecoin called Gemini Dollar, which you can convert to US Dollars and vice versa in your Gemini account.

 Changelly is a cryptocurrency exchange with support for many more virtual currencies than most, including Monero, Dash, Bytecoin, and DigitalNote among others.
 If you are mining a less popular currency, chances are that Changelly can exchange it for you.

 This exchange comes from the popular mining platform MinerGate which provides a merged mining pool across Windows, Mac, Linux and Android operating systems.
 While Changelly focuses on exchanges between different cryptocurrencies, users can also purchase cryptocurrency with US Dollars or Euros.

 Note that this exchange has a shorter track record, as it only entered the market in 2016.
 Exchange fees are 0.5% on transactions.

 An exchange that supports literally hundreds of cryptocurrencies